matthiasnagel/workflow/PAPER.md

 cd www
 ```

 Install the project dependencies from the [composer.lock](https://github.com/csm-sem/workflow/blob/master/www/.gitignore) file if present, or fall back on the [composer.json](https://github.com/csm-sem/workflow/blob/master/www/composer.json).
-If you checkout the repository, you just need to execute the following command to install the required dependencies:
+If you checkout the repository, you just need to execute the following command (in <path>/www) to install the required dependencies:

 ```
 composer install